-The BMS of a managed battery can directly turn the charger on or off via a VE.Direct non-inverting remote on/off cable.
+- The BMS of a managed battery can directly turn the charger on or off via a VE.Direct non-inverting remote on/off cable.
 This cable is connected to the VE.Direct port.
 The BMS can turn the charger of via this cable.
 If the charge settings are correctly set and if all battery cells are balanced, the BMS should never disallow charging.
-The BMS will disallow charging when the cell voltage of one (or more) battery cells is too high or when the low temperature cut off is enabled and the battery temperature has dropped below the temperature threshold.
+The BMS will disallow charging when the cell voltage of one (or more) battery cells is too high or when the low temperature cut off is enabled and the battery temperature has dropped below the temperature threshold. - An external device or a switch can turn the solar charger off via the remote on/off terminal.
+For more info see Remote terminal is missing, is disconnected or external control is active [46].

-9.2.8.
+9.2.9.
 Battery supply issue